-Do you think the man in the Ferrari and the lady who was a star thought they were special?
+Do you think the man in the Ferrari and the lady who was a star thought et's write they were special?
 Say why.

 What did the man in the Ferrari want to do?

 What happened to the old man who dreamt about his shoe?